 Make Ahead Breakfast Strata

 - See instructions in the recipe for make-ahead.
 See “tips” if you prefer to bake it right away.

-The essence of a Make-Ahead Brunch Strata is eggs, milk, cheese and bread.
-The personality comes from the fillings you add - choose the ones you like.
+The essence of a breakfast strata is eggs, milk, cheese and bread.
+The personality comes from great fillings - choose the ones you like.
 Assemble the night before.
-Pop it in the oven the next day.
-Perfect for entertaining.
+Pop it in the oven the next day for a great comfort food dish.

 - 8 cup bread, any kind, cut into 1 inch cubes (3/4 large loaf, 11-12 slices, 12 ounces)

 - 8 large eggs (about 2 cups)

 - 2 3/4 cup milk or half and half cream (or any combination of the two)

 - 1 1/2 cup grated Gruyere cheese (6 ounces)